jasongrimes/fretboardfoundation/_pages/index.md

 *Right now*, given the overwhelming amount there is to learn, how can you make the most progress in the shortest time?
 What’s the minimum you need to learn, and the fastest way to learn it?

-That's what the Fretboard Foundation method is for.

 ### Master Western harmony from the fundamentals

 After you have begun to develop your ear and your taste by creating real music you enjoy,